 As logical as it may seem, dividing a problem into smaller problems seldom works.
 If you have a big problem, you must treat it as such.
 You may have to take sequential steps to the solution, but you must coordinate these steps to solve the single problem.

 The integrated, holistic nature of living systems requires that they must remain intact to realize their full benefit.
 The whole equals more than the sum of its parts.

 Governments build their reputations on promising half an elephant as if it were one elephant.
 Treating government spending and taxation as independent issues amounts to dividing the government interventionist elephant.

 “There is no blame.”

 We tend to blame outside influences.
 “Systems thinking shows us that there is no outside; that you and the cause of your problems are part of a single system.
 The cure lies in your relationship with your ‘enemy.'”
 (Senge page 67.)
 Don’t blame the people when they do the best they can within the system in which they operate.

-When you encounter a surly government employee, remember they work for a system that does not recognize you as the customer.
+When you, as a customer, encounter a surly government employee, remember they work for a system that does not recognize you as the customer.
 They owe their allegiance to other bureaucrats and politicians, not to you.
-You have no influence on a system that you do not pay directly.
+You have no influence on a system for which you do not pay directly.

-Many the characteristics of systems seem counterintuitive, until you think about them.
+Many of the characteristics of systems seem counterintuitive until you think about them.
 Human systems, such as markets, add a higher level of complexity.
-These systems reflect on the results of their own behavior and adjusted their behavior to achieve different results.
+These systems reflect on the results of their own behavior and adjust their behavior to achieve different results.
 In other words, they learn.